Arbor Realty Trust (ABR) Laps the Stock Market: Here's Why

-Prior to today's trading, shares of the real estate investment trust had gained 6.74% outpaced the Finance sector's gain of 2.69% and the S&P 500's gain of 5.12%.
+Shares of the real estate investment trust witnessed a gain of 12.04% over the previous month, beating the performance of the Finance sector with its gain of 3.5%, and the S&P 500's gain of 5.13%.

-Investors will be eagerly watching for the performance of Arbor Realty Trust in its upcoming earnings disclosure.
-The company is predicted to post an EPS of $0.29, indicating a 35.56% decline compared to the equivalent quarter last year.
-Our most recent consensus estimate is calling for quarterly revenue of $237.24 million, down 20.17% from the year-ago period.
+Market participants will be closely following the financial results of Arbor Realty Trust in its upcoming release.
+The company's upcoming EPS is projected at $0.29, signifying a 35.56% drop compared to the same quarter of the previous year.
+Alongside, our most recent consensus estimate is anticipating revenue of $237.24 million, indicating a 20.17% downward movement from the same quarter last year.

 In terms of the entire fiscal year, the Zacks Consensus Estimates predict earnings of $1.18 per share and a revenue of $959.31 million, indicating changes of -32.18% and -17.86%, respectively, from the former year.

-The Zacks Rank system, stretching from #1 (Strong Buy) to #5 (Strong Sell), has a noteworthy track record of outperforming, validated by third-party audits, with stocks rated #1 producing an average annual return of +25% since the year 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-Currently, Arbor Realty Trust is carrying a Zacks Rank of #5 (Strong Sell).
+The Zacks Rank system, ranging from #1 (Strong Buy) to #5 (Strong Sell), possesses a remarkable history of outdoing, externally audited, with #1 stocks returning an average annual gain of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has remained steady.
+Arbor Realty Trust presently features a Zacks Rank of #5 (Strong Sell).

-Digging into valuation, Arbor Realty Trust currently has a Forward P/E ratio of 8.89.
-This represents a premium compared to its industry average Forward P/E of 8.19.
+Looking at valuation, Arbor Realty Trust is presently trading at a Forward P/E ratio of 9.27.
+This expresses a premium compared to the average Forward P/E of 8.63 of its industry.

 The REIT and Equity Trust industry is part of the Finance sector.
-This industry currently has a Zacks Industry Rank of 192, which puts it in the bottom 22% of all 250+ industries.
+With its current Zacks Industry Rank of 194, this industry ranks in the bottom 22% of all industries, numbering over 250.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report